 After a while, I took a night course.
 This time, I wasn't playing around.
 When grades came in, the school once again "found" the money for me to return, full-time.

-Just before I graduated, a recruiter from the United States Public Service visited campus.
+Just before I graduated, a recruiter from the United States Public Health Service visited campus.
 When he told me about the great war being fought in America to eradicate syphilis, it felt like I was back in the Marine recruiter's booth.

 Only this time, they took me.
 My official title was "Program Representative," but what it was about was brutally simple: when you got word that someone had been diagnosed with syphilis, you went out and "talked" with them.